 Are there side effects?
 Unlike most medicines, PBMT has no bad side effects.
 However, because it improves blood flow to the treated areas, it is not recommended to be used over cancers as it theoretically could encourage them to grow.
 However, in specific cancers, it can be useful as a palliative treatment to help manage pain and improve quality of life to the animal without nasty side effects.
 Animals generally tolerate the treatment very well, and often find it very relaxing.
 Sometimes if the area being treated is very painful there may be some resistance in the first treatment session but usually this improves with subsequent treatments.
 There may be some temporary redness in your pet’s skin after a session, but this just reflects improved blood flow to the area.
 The power of the lasers/LEDs that we use are optimal to ensure there is a good therapeutic effect, without the risk of significant heating or burning to the area being treated.

-Do the patients need sunglasses?
-The only significant risk with PBMT is the risk of eye damage with the use of lasers.
-Our laser is a Class IIIB laser, which means that there is a moderate risk of eye damage if the eye is exposed to the laser beam.
-This is why we ensure all people in the room wear safety goggles, and have specially designed “Doggles” for our furry patients.
+Why do our patients need Laservision Doggles®?
+We use Class 3B lasers, which means that there is a moderate risk of eye damage if the eye is exposed to the laser beam.
+This is why we ensure all people in the room wear safety goggles, and only use Laser Safety Doggles® for our furry patients (https://www.uvex-laservision.de/en/medical-laser-protection/veterinary-medicine/).
 The risks are also minimised by ensuring that the only time the laser is on, is when it is in position for the treatment.